FederatedAI/KubeFATE/docs/Introduction_to_Engine_Architecture.md

 When using the rollsite or Pulsar architecture, a federated learning framework can be deployed using FATE-Exchange.

-That is to say, when the backend is eggroll, spark_pulsar or spark_local_pulsar, it can support the usage of FATE-Exchange.
+That is to say, when the federation is Eggroll and Pulsar, it can support the use of Exchange.

 **Through FATE-Exchange, rollsite parties can only do FML with other rollsite parties, and Pulsar parties can only do FML with other Pulsar parties.**